Table of Contents

 ✔️ Hydrating ✔️ Has ceramides, hyaluronic acid, and niacinamide ✔️ Non-greasy | ✖️ Can be pricey ✖️ Leaves a white cast |

 Anessa Perfect UV can also be used as a makeup primer and has a radiant finish that makes its wearer’s skin glow.
-No wonder it’s an absolute favorite in Japan.
+No wonder it’s an absolute favorite sunscreen series in Japan.

 PROS AND CONS OF THE ANESSA PERFECT UV